-Collection Summary: An interview of Louis Bouché conducted by John D. Morse on 1959 Aug.
-7 for the Archives of American Art.
+Collection Summary: An interview of Louis Bouché conducted on 1959 August 7, by John D. Morse, for the Archives of American Art.

 Bouché speaks of his art education in France; painting trips to Brittany; studying at the Art Students League with Dimitri Romanovsky and Frank Vincent DuMond; the Armory Show, 1913; managing a gallery at Wanamaker's (the Wanamaker Gallery of Modern Decorative Art) in the 1920s; his technique and materials; teaching; the Penguin Club; his taste in books and music; and abstract expressionism.

 Biographical/Historical Note: Louis Bouché (1896-1969) was a painter and teacher in New York, New York.

 This interview is part of the Archives' Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and others.

 How to Use this Interview